 Cryptographic Services Guide describes encryption, decryption, signing, verifying, digital certificates, and other related concepts in more detail at a conceptual level.

-Security Transforms Programming Guide and Security Transforms Reference describe the preferred macOS API for most cryptographic tasks. (macOS only)
+Security Transforms Programming Guide describes a macOS API for certain cryptographic tasks. (macOS only)

 Code And Application Signing

 Code Signing Guide tells you how to perform code signing on the command line and other unusual signing-related tasks.